reflectoring/reflectoring.github.io/_posts/book-reviews/2019-06-26-book-review-7-habits.md

 ## Overview

 I read the book ["The 7 Habits of Highly Effective People"](//geni.us/psvl) by Stephen Covey in my quest to shape my habits to be more *productive* at the things I do.
-Mostly the things I do for work like my software developer job or this blog.
+Mostly at the things I do for work like my software developer job or this blog.

 However, this book didn't give me the magic formula of how to become more productive